 Do foster carers pay tax?

-These specialist tax rules, known as Qualifying Care Relief, are available for all types of foster care placements, including respite, staying put and parent and child.
+These specialist tax rules, Qualifying Care Relief, are available for all types of foster care placements, including respite, staying put and parent and child.

 How do I work out my fostering tax allowance?